dailybruin/the-stack/_posts/2020-05-10-covid-model.md

 - After running the simulation X times for 11 weeks, an average of Y% of students were infected.
 - On average, each student had Z connections.

+We also ran the simulation several times for different values of R0.
+The following chart shows the number of people infected on average through the 11 weeks, for varying values of R0:

+<h3>VIZ 2</h3>

 # Conclusion